Languedoc Introduction Things to See Things to Do Holidays Languedoc Life Getting There Property History Cathars Geography Weather More Info

 On 5th June Simon de Montfort himself arrived from Paris with fresh troops and mercenaries, but no siege engines.

-When Simon could saw his own standard still flying over the keep of the castle he could not relieve - "his face turned black with rage".
+Simon could saw his own standard still flying over the keep of the castle but he could not relieve his forces - "his face turned black with rage".

 Inside the town, Raymondet was already using his massive iron-capped battering ram to smash down the walls of the citadel.
 His forces had supplies.
 So did de Montfort's Crusader army outside.
 Lambert and his men inside the citadel did not.